American Legion 519 - A Legion of Legacy - Visit Palm Springs tag-img

 Marching Towards Progress

 Change is never easy, but it is usually necessary.
-As Wilson perseveres to perk up the American Legion 519, one of his biggest obstacles is perception.
+As Wilson perseveres to perk up the American Legion 519, perception is one of his biggest obstacles.

 “We’re trying to change our image.
 To attract younger veterans.
 To be more eclectic.”
 With a self-effacing chuckle, Wilson soldiers on.

-“You can imagine, if we restore this place with modern TVs, modern sound system, modern internet, wow, just think of it!
+“You can imagine if we restore this place with modern TVs, a modern sound system, and modern internet—wow, just think of it!
 Everybody in Southern California would want to hang out… I’m trying to get us involved,” concludes Wilson emphatically.
-“Find sponsors, find bands and, wow, this could be the little acorn that grows into something big.”
+“Find sponsors, find bands, and, wow, this could be the little acorn that grows into something big.”

 With the help of visionaries like Lee Wilson and Tom McLean, American Legion Post 519 flourishes from the aforementioned acorn into a tree of life and legacy.
 We salute its continued growth.